alvarogonzalezferrer/krono_battle_zone/README.md

 ## Introduction

-Kronoman's Battle Zone, from now on 'KRBZ', is an action game for one or two players, where the objective is to eliminate the opponent.
+**Krono's Battle Zone** is an action game for one or two players, where the objective is to eliminate the opponent.

 There is no time limit, or number of deaths, leaving this at the players' decision.